 3. To provide a safe, intimate, friendly, respectful and enjoyable experience where authentic connection is built based on empathy, freedom of choice, freedom of expression, mutual curiosity and a deep sense of wonder and exploration.

 Unfortunately, formal therapy and counseling are seen as taboo within many families, and this perception can be perpetuated well beyond the family unit.
 In many cases, the church is considered the only safe place for individuals and families to go for help.
 And women, across various cultures, often carry the burden of being the glue that keeps everyone (and everything) together.
 Mistrust of experts who don’t come from within one’s own community (i.e. ‘’We don’t talk to outsiders about our family problems”) is a major obstacle when it comes to getting needed support for mental and emotional health.
 Any activity that “suggests” therapy is often met with resistance.

 4. To facilitate organic heart-felt interactions that are equally respectful and healing for the humans and the horses.

 A Sacred Space for Vulnerability

-One of the most important factors when facilitating transformational experiences for at-risk youth is creating a safe, relaxing and calm environment where vulnerability feels natural.
-Horses can really help with this.
+One of the most important factors when facilitating transformational experiences, especially for youth, is creating a safe, relaxing and calm environment where vulnerability feels natural.
+Horses and other animals can really help with this.